 - acupuncture is another recommendation that many men say helps their symptoms.

-While most cases of acute bacterial prostatitis will clear up with medication the uroligist might still provide the following instructions:
+While most cases of acute bacterial prostatitis will clear up with medication the urologist might still provide the following instructions:

 Chronic Bacterial Prostatitis – Antibiotics are required for chronic bacterial prostatitis, though the treatment will be a longer course of therapy – up to six months to prevent recurrent infection.
 Some men will require surgery to treat urinary retention caused by chronic bacterial prostatitis, though this surgery, including the removal of scar tissue from the urethra, often improves urine flow and reduces urinary retention rates.